bojanraic/spicetify-extensions/focus-mode/README.md

 - Automatically enters fullscreen mode when activated
 - Shows player controls and track information on mouse movement
 - Displays complete track info including title, artist name, and album name
+- Includes a seekable progress bar with current time and duration display (click duration to toggle time remaining)
 - Includes interactive Volume and Album Art Dimming sliders in the controls overlay
-- Optional Lyrics Overlay: Toggles a lyrics display overlay (powered by the external `lyrics-plus` custom app) using the 'L' key.
+- Optional Lyrics Overlay: Toggles a lyrics display overlay (powered by the `lyrics-plus` custom app) using the 'L' key.
 - Controls automatically hide after 3 seconds of inactivity
 - Keyboard shortcuts for playback control and volume adjustment
 - Exit focus mode by clicking anywhere (outside controls) or pressing Escape